DanielTakeshi/IL_ROS_HSR/README.md

 are in HSRB mode (`export ROS_MASTER_URI ...`) and in the correct python virtual environment as discussed earlier!**

+(And I assume, for the Fetch, you'll have to do something else to ensure the bed is aligned somehow with whatever coordinate frames you're using for references.)

 - Run `python scripts/joystick_X.py` first and then move the robot to the designated starting position.
 (It should be marked with tape ... put tape on if it isn't!)
 - Kill the joystick script.